Skrylar/ImpromptuModular/README.md

 ![IM](res/img/BigButtonSeq.jpg)

-A 6-channel 64-step sequencer based on the infamous [BigButton](https://www.youtube.com/watch?v=6ArDGcUqiWM) by [Look Mum No Computer](https://www.lookmumnocomputer.com/projects/#/big-button/).
+A 6-channel 64-step trigger sequencer based on the infamous [BigButton](https://www.youtube.com/watch?v=6ArDGcUqiWM) by [Look Mum No Computer](https://www.lookmumnocomputer.com/projects/#/big-button/).
 The sequencer is mainly for live uses.
 Although this is not a direct port of the original module, the intent was to keep it as faithful as possible, while adding a few minor extras such as CV inputs.
 When applicable, it is recommended to connect the sequencer to a midi control surface using Rack's Core MIDI-CC module, in order to have two-handed control of the knobs and buttons.
 To see more examples of what the sequencer can do, please see the following videos:

 * [BigButton VCV Rack Module test](https://www.youtube.com/watch?v=uN2l2t5SCyE) by Alberto Zamora;